 I was pleasantly surprised when reading my nutrition labels, which I have started doing more lately, while planning dinner.
 One was a can of traditional refried beans and the other was the fat free version.
-I thought for sure the fat free refried beans would contain something in the ingredient list that I wouldn’t want to consume to replace the missing fat.
+I thought for sure the fat free refried beans would contain something in the ingredient list that I wouldn’t want to consume in order to replace the missing fat.

 A half cup serving of fat free refried beans contains 100 calories, 6g fiber and 6g protein along with some calcium and iron.
 They contain no fat, no cholesterol and no added sugar (1 gram sugar comes naturally from the beans used).
-The thing to watch with this fat-free variety is the 470mg sodium they contribute to your diet.
+The thing to watch with this fat-free variety is the 470mg sodium that contribute to your diet.

 When eaten within a lower sodium diet, fat free refried beans can be a great addition to your meal.
 Plus, when these beans are added to tacos, which is how we normally eat them in my house, there is no noticeable difference between the fat free or traditional versions.

 You can also control sodium content and flavor by making your own refried beans from scratch.
 Making your own refried beans is great because you can:

 - Control sodium content when adding your own seasonings